 Carbohydrates also provide fiber and other nutrients to the body.
 Eating a variety of fruits, vegetables, and dairy products, among other sources of carbohydrates, can be a healthy way to meet these daily targets.

-The Department of Health and Human Services recommend that less than or equal to 10% of daily calories should come from added sugars.
+The Department of Health and Human Services recommend that

 However, they point out that many people in the United States are consuming too much added sugar.
 Adults are consuming roughly 77 g of added sugar each day, which is more than three times the recommended daily intake for females.
 Meanwhile, children are consuming close to 81 g each day.